 VRX holds the most advanced silica sand projects of any ASX-listed company.
-The total Mineral Resource within all of the company's silica sand projects was upgraded during the year to 1,381 million tonnes, underpinning a long-term opportunity for silica sand export and downstream value-adding (including glass manufacturing) in Western Australia.
+The total Mineral Resource within the company's silica sand projects was re-estimated in 2023 to 1,381 million tonnes, underpinning a long-term opportunity for silica sand export and downstream value-adding (including glass manufacturing) in Western Australia.

-Arrowsmith North remains on track to become VRX's first silica sand mine in production.
+Arrowsmith North is on track to become VRX's first silica sand mine in production despite frustratingly slow progress in the environmental approvals process.